 My son’s dad is also happily in a relationship.
 You could class us as a blended family.
 It involves a lot of spinning plates with me being the organiser, but it works for us.

-I truly believe that I have found my true soulmate.
+I really believe that I have found my true soulmate.
 We support each other.
 We are a team!

 I asked my partner some questions to get his viewpoint on our relationship and his understanding of my son: